The History of This Website

 More Rings

 One approach taken, was to make clear rings from a clear glass cylinder.
-Place the rings on a firing board, wrap it with slightly higher fiber paper and hold it in place with pins.
+Place the rings of a firing board, wrap it with slightly higher fiber paper and hold it in place with pins.
 And then put a thin layer of frit on each clear ring.
 Then fire the covered rings in a kiln.

 But basically, you have clear rings with a thin cover and some bleeding.